Gary D. Schmidt

 Gary David Schmidt (born April 14, 1957) is an American author of children's and young adults' fiction books.
-He currently resides in Alto, Michigan, where he is a professor of English at Calvin University.
+He currently resides in Alto, Michigan, where he is a professor emeritus of English at Calvin University.

 Life and literary career

 Early life and education

 Gary D. Schmidt was born in Hicksville, New York, in 1957.
 According to Schmidt, he was named after gameshow host Garrison Moore.
 As a child, Schmidt says he was underestimated by teachers at an elementary school where students were classified by aptitude.
 Concerning his early education, Schmidt explained in an interview with NPR: "If you're Track One you're the college-bound kid; if you're Track Two you'll have a good job; if you're Track Three you're the stupid kid.
 And I was tracked as Track Three."
 After intervention from a concerned teacher, Schmidt found a love for reading, an event which served as inspiration for his novel Okay for Now.

 In the mid-1970s, Schmidt attended Gordon College, earning an undergraduate degree in English in 1979.
 Thereafter he attended University of Illinois Urbana-Champaign, obtaining a master's degree in English in 1981 before graduating with a PhD in medieval literature in 1985.
 Schmidt has since worked as a professor for the English department at Calvin University.